-OPTIONAL DEDUCTIONS Pursuant to the provisions of KRS 161.158, the following optional payroll deductions are authorized by the Board for those employees who choose to participate: - 1.
-Boardapproved hospitalization/life insurance plans; - 2.
-Lincoln Income Tax Sheltered Annuity program; - 3.
-Deferred Compensation Tax Sheltered Annuity program; - 4.
-Other state approved deferred compensation plan; - 5.
-Commonwealth Credit Union; - 6.
-American Fidelity Health Insurance; - 7.
-Western Pioneer Cancer Insurance; - 8.
-Citizen's Security Life Insurance; - 9.
-State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans; and - 10.
-Membership dues for professional organizations when thirty percent (30%) or more eligible members request the deductions.
-Such deductions may include a life insurance plan and an income protection plan associated therewith. - 11.
-No optional payroll deductions will be made for any organization enrolling fewer than fifteen (15) District employees.
-PERSONNEL 03.2211 (CONTINUED) Salary Deductions OPTIONAL DEDUCTIONS (CONTINUED) Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
+OPTIONAL Pursuant to the provisions of KRS 161.158, the following optional payroll deductions are authorized by the Board for those employees who choose to participate. - 7.
+Board approved health/life insurance program; - 8.
+Board approved Tax Sheltered Annuity program; - 9.
+Board approved credit union; - 10.
+State approved deferred compensation plan; - 11.
+Approved charitable organizations; and - 12.
+State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans.
+Membership dues for job related organizations when thirty percent (30%) or more eligible members request the deductions.
+Such deductions may include a life insurance plan and an income protection plan associated therewith.
+Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
 This consent may be revoked by the employee at any time by written notice to the employer.
-No other payroll deductions shall be made by the Board.
-APPLICATION All applications for salary deductions must be submitted to the Superintendent by September 15.
-Employees wishing to cancel deductions must submit a written request at least thirty (30) days prior to the cancellation.
+Other payroll deductions shall be approved by the Board.
+Formatted: policytext Char 03.2211 (CONTINUED) Salary Deductions REFERENCES:

+KRS 161.158 KRS 160.291 KRS 336.134 702 KAR 1:035 OAG 72-802 LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+PERSONNEL

+03.2231

+- CLASSIFIED PERSONNEL -

+Personal Leave

+NUMBER OF DAYS

+Full-time classified employees shall be entitled to three (3) days of personal leave with pay each school year.
+Personal leave may be taken in whole or half day increments

+New hires (replacing persons) employed for less than a full year contract shall receive a prorata part of the authorized personal leave days calculated to the nearest $\frac{\text{one-half}(1/2)1/2}{\text{one-half}(1/2)1/2}$ day.

+Persons employed on a full year contract but scheduled for less than a full work day shall receive the authorized personal leave days equivalent to their normal working day provided the employee works enough hours in the position to be considered at least one-half time (20 hours/week).

+APPROVAL

+The Superintendent or designee must approve the leave date, but no reasons shall be required for the leave.
+The administration reserves the right to deny personal leave on a particular date if such leave would affect the normal operations of the school.

+PROHIBITION

+Unless otherwise approved by the Superintendent or the Superintendent's designee, personal leave shall not be taken on the day before or after a holiday, vacation, or in-service day or on the first or last day of the school year.

+AFFIDAVITSTATEMENT

+Employees taking personal leave must file a personal affidavitstatement on their return to work stating that the leave was personal in nature.

+ACCUMULATION

+On June 30, personal leave days not taken during the current school year shall be transferred and credited to the employee's accumulated sick leave account.

 REFERENCES:

-KRS 78.610; KRS 336.134 702 KAR 1:035; OAG 72-802 LEGAL: HB 319 REMOVES THE REQUIREMENT THAT AN AFFIDAVIT BE SUBMITTED FOR SICK AND PERSONAL LEAVE AND REPLACES AFFIDAVIT WITH STATEMENT.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.2231 CLASSIFIED PERSONNEL Personal Leave NUMBER OF DAYS Fulltime classified employees shall be entitled to one (1) day of personal leave with pay each school year.
-Persons employed for less than a full year contract shall receive a prorata part of the authorized personal leave days calculated to the nearest one-half $(1/2)\frac{1}{2}$ day.
-Persons employed on a full year contract but scheduled for less than a full work day shall receive the authorized personal leave days equivalent to their normal working day.
-APPROVAL The Superintendent or designee must approve the leave date, but no reasons shall be required for the leave.
-Approval shall be contingent upon the availability of qualified substitute employees; however, unless otherwise approved by the Superintendent, employees shall not take personal leave on the day before or the first day following a holiday or vacation, on the first day of the school year, or during the last two (2) weeks of the school year.
-Those employees making earliest application shall be given preference.
-No more than 5% of the system's classified employees may take personal leave on a given day.
-If requests exceed 5%, those making earliest application will be given preference.
-AFFIDAVITSTATEMENT Employees taking personal leave must file a personal affidavitstatement on their return to work stating that the leave was personal in nature.
-ACCUMULATION On June 30, personal leave days not taken during the current school year shall be transferred and credited to the employee's accumulated sick leave account.
-REFERENCE:

-KRS 161 154 RELATED POLICY:
+KRS 161.154 OAG 77-115 RELATED POLICY: